Signalsmith-Audio/dsp/README.md

 git clone https://signalsmith-audio.co.uk/code/dsp-doc.git
 ```

-The goal (where possible) is for the actual audio characteristics of the tools (e.g. frequency responses and aliasing levels).
+The goal (where possible) is to measure/test the actual audio characteristics of the tools (e.g. frequency responses and aliasing levels).

 ### License